-3.1 Status of external documents

-- 3.1.1 This Manual refers to various technical manuals (including published New Zealand and international standards) and user guides that contain technical and procedural detail.
-Such reference is necessary for both the Access Seeker and Chorus so that: - (a) uniform standards of best practice are set; - (b) the performance of the Local Loop Network is maintained; - (c) the health and safety of the Access Seeker's and Chorus' employees, contractors and other agents can be protected; - (d) systems are in place for the management of outages, faults and any work the Access Seeker or Chorus need to undertake; and - (e) the Access Seeker's and Chorus' employees, contractors and other agents have access to uniform technical instructions. - 3.1.2 To the extent that this Manual creates any obligation to comply with a technical manual or user guide, the Access Seeker and Chorus must: - (a) apply the technical manual or user guide in good faith; - (b) interpret the technical manual or user guide consistently with the UCLL and UCLF Co-location Terms; and - (c) comply with the technical and/or procedural detail the technical manual or user guide contains.
+3.1 Status of external documents 3.1.1 New techr Manual refers to various technical manuals (including published Zealand and international standards) and user guides that contain nical and procedural detail.
+Such reference is necessary for both access Seeker and Chorus so that: (a) uniform standards of best practice are set; (b) the performance of the Local Loop Network is maintained; (c) the health and safety of the Access Seeker's and Chorus' employees, contractors and other agents can be protected; (d) systems are in place for the management of outages, faults and any work the Access Seeker or Chorus need to undertake; and (e) the Access Seeker's and Chorus' employees, contractors and other agents have access to uniform technical instructions.
+3.1.2 e extent that this Manual creates any obligation to comply with a nical manual or user guide, the Access Seeker and Chorus must: (a) apply the technical manual or user guide in good faith; (b) interpret the technical manual or user guide consistently with the UCLF Co-location Terms; and